openeemeter/eemeter/docs/caltrack_compliance.rst

 Section 2.3.1: Impossible Dates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **2.3.1.1**: (Data Preparation) Input meter data containing invalid dates for a valid month have been converted to the first date of that month.
+- **2.3.1.1**: (Data Preparation) For billing analysis, input meter data containing invalid dates for a valid month have been converted to the first date of that month.
 - **2.3.1.2**: (Data Preparation) Input meter data containing invalid months/years for have been removed and a warning has been generated.